ajdillhoff/personal-site/content/notes/clustering.md

 J = \sum\_{n=1}^N ||x\_n - \mu\_{z\_n}||^2
 \\]

 This measure is evaluating points against the cluster they are assigned to.
 You should be able to convince yourself that, as the number of clusters increases, the distortion decreases.
-When decided when to converge, you can monitor the change in distortion from one iteration to the next.
+When deciding when to converge, you can monitor the change in distortion from one iteration to the next.
 If the change is less than some threshold, the loop will stop.

 ### Inference {#inference}